Skip to content

 Juan de Flandes - Christ and the Canaanite Woman (circa 1500)

 The phrase “healing is the children’s bread” does not exist in the Bible.
-The closest passage we have to this phrase comes from Matthew 15:21-28.
+The closest passage we have to this phrase is Matthew 15:21-28.
 A woman approaches Jesus and asks him to have mercy on her, because her daughter is demon-possessed.
 But Jesus “answered her not a word” (15:23).
 He explains that he was “not sent except to the lost sheep of the house of Israel” (15:24), but the woman insists and begs for his help.
 His reply?
 “It is not good to take the children’s bread and throw it to the little dogs” (15:26), meaning that the woman is unworthy of his help and mercy, for it belongs to the Israelites, and that gentiles like her are “dogs” in comparison.
 What do you say to that?
 The woman says, “Yes, Lord, yet even the little dogs eat the crumbs which fall from their masters’ table” (15:27).
 In response to this, Jesus praises her faith and heals her daughter.
 What a confusing story!

 Is healing really the point?

 There are many ways to interpret this passage, but the kind of modern commentary that’s easy to find on the internet tends to focus on healing as the central issue.
 Namely, the “bread” she is asking for is healing, healing that properly belongs to the children of Israel, but which the woman asks to have for herself as well.
 Modern commentators tend to see this passage as a guide for how to receive healing from Jesus, as if Jesus is testing you and you need to say things in just the right way to get healing from Him.
-Others will say that healing is something that “belongs to you” as a child of God, and that’s why the woman is so persistent, as though she “knew her rights” and insisted on them when God tested her.
-I’ve even heard someone go so far as to say that “healing is a basic right of every child of God”.
+Others say that healing is something that belongs to you as a child of God, and that’s why the woman is so persistent, as though she “knew her rights” and insisted on them when God tested her.
+I’ve even heard someone go so far as to say that healing is a basic right of every child of God.

 Reading the passage this way invites a strange way of looking at Jesus.
 It makes Jesus sound like he’s testing or provoking the woman, or that he’s only going to give her what she wants if she says or does the right thing, which sounds a little cruel in the context of someone coming to him in desperation and need.
 Is there a different way to read this passage?